BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 * The constants 1-16 are translated to 0x51 to 0x61 (OP_1 to OP_16)
 * The constant -1 is translate to 0x4f (OP_1NEGATE)
 * Other constants are preceded by 0x01 to 0x4e (OP_PUSHDATA, with the number specifying how many bytes to push)
-   * Integers (4 bytes or less) are translated into hex using little-endian signed-magnitude
+   * Integers are translated into hex using little-endian signed-magnitude notation
-   * Larger constants remain big-endian
 * Operators are translated to the matching byte for that opcode

-#### Translating Integers
+##### Translating Integers

 The integers are the most troublesome part.